 Skip to content

-In this lab you will familiarize yourself with the IDE we will use to write Racket programs.
+In this lab, you will familiarize yourself with the IDE that we will use to write Racket programs.

-You can use the one installed in the lab computers or install it on your own laptop.
+You can use the free DrRacket IDE (available for Linux, Windows, and Mac) that is pre-installed on the lab computers, or you can install it on your own laptop.
+If you use a package manager to install Racket, the IDE usually comes bundled with it.
 Don't hesitate to ask for help!

-DrRacket allows writing programs in several languages.
-We focus on Racket, so your first line in the code should be:
+DrRacket supports multiple languages.
+To select Racket, your first line of code should be:

 #lang racket

-Start interaction in REPL.
-Racket uses prefix notation for all functions.
-Try and compute a simple formulas, e.g., .
+Start with an interactive session in the REPL.
+Keep in mind that Racket uses prefix notation for all functions, and try to compute a simple formula, such as 2+35.

 (define (my-even? n)